student wearing blazertje

 Feature Blazertje / Blazer Suit Jacket

-Matching Trousers No, designed to be worn with contrasting pants/jeans/skirts.
-Yes, made from the same bolt of cloth as matching trousers.
+Matching Trousers No, designed to be worn with contrasting pants, jeans, or skirts.
+Yes, made from the same fabric as matching trousers.

 Fabric Diverse materials like linen, tweed, corduroy, cotton, velvet.
 Typically fine wools like worsted wool or flannel.